chembl/EnsembleFlex/README.md

 **Installation**:

         git clone https://gitlab.ebi.ac.uk/melanie/ensembleflex.git
-        cd EnsembleFlex
+        cd ensembleflex
         docker build -t ensembleflex-image .

+Attention Linux users!: Be aware that if you are on a linux system you need to run Docker commands as root (add `sudo` in front of the `docker ...` commands), or follow the documentation [here](https://docs.docker.com/engine/install/linux-postinstall/) on how to use Docker without root permissions on linux.

 **Launch**:

         docker run -d -it --name ensembleflex -p 8501:8501 -p 80:80 --volume ./docker-data:/app/docker-data ensembleflex-image

 Then open your browser and navigate to `http://localhost:8501/`.
 There you should see the graphical user interface.
-Note that your input pdb files need to be put into `EnsembleFlex/docker-data/` (or subdirectories), as this is a mounted directory in the Docker image and will therefore be accessible from within the Docker container and the user interface.
+Note that your input pdb files need to be put into `ensembleflex/docker-data/` (or subdirectories), as this is a mounted directory in the Docker image and will therefore be accessible from within the Docker container and the user interface.